Analysis

 Ismail Faruqui judgment

 The Supreme Court, by a majority of 3:2, upheld the constitutionality of the Acquisition of Certain Areas at Ayodhya Act.
-The majority judgement, authored by then CJI J.S.
+The majority judgement, authored by Justice J.S.
 Verma reasoned that every religious immovable property is liable to be acquired.
 The Court also held that offering namaz at a mosque was not integral to Islam unless that mosque had any particular significance in Islam.

 More